Kokkini/courage-rl/README.md

 # courage-rl
+Using courage as an intrinsic reward to explore dangerous regions in the state-action space

 ## Motivation
 Humans get better by tackling risky and challenging problems with courage.
 What will happen if we give courage to an AI agent?
 Let's find out